yugr/ShlibVisibilityChecker/README.md

 * internal headers which should not be \#included directly (e.g. `lzma/container.h`)

 Other issues:
+* TODOs are scattered all over the codebase
 * would be interesting to go over dependent packages and check if they use invalid symbols
-* the tool is much slower than needed
+* the tool is much slower than needed (ideally needs to be rewritten in combination of Python and C++)
-* TODOs are scattered all over the codebase
-* rewrite `debiancheck` in Python/Perl (?)

 # Tropheys